diku-dk/ap-e2024-pub/README.md

    packages specified in the `.cabal` file in the handout.
 You are not allowed to add additional library dependencies.

+9. Your zip file, should contain a single top-level folder with an appropriate name (e.g. `handin`).

 Violation of these rules will result in points deductions.
 If you violate these rules at the exam, it will negatively influence your grade.